Regular Exercise

 Easing back pain and preventing falls

-Stretching or flexibility training is the third prong of a balanced exercise program.
+Stretching or flexibility training is the third prong of a balanced program.
 Muscles tend to shorten and weaken with age.
 Shorter, stiffer muscle fibers make you vulnerable to injuries, back pain, and stress.
 But regularly performing exercises that isolate and stretch the elastic fibers surrounding your muscles and tendons can counteract this process.
 And stretching improves your posture and balance.

 Balance tends to erode over time, and regularly performing balance exercises is one of the best ways to protect against falls that lead to temporary or permanent disability.
-Balance exercises take only a few minutes and often fit easily into the warm-up portion of a workout.
-Many strength-training exercises also serve as balance exercises.
+Balance movement take only a few minutes and often fit easily into the warm-up portion of a workout.
+Many strength-training movements also serve as balance exercises.
 Or balance-enhancing movements may simply be woven into other forms of exercise, such as tai chi, yoga, and Pilates.

 In summary, exercise can…